For all other festival inquiries, please contact CatfishDays@gmail.com

 during the festival and to enjoy mouth-watering catfish meal deals!

 108 N. Water Street

-Whole farm fresh catfish, coleslaw, potato wedges, and an ear of corn.
+Choice of whole or filet farm-fresh catfish, coleslaw, potato wedges, and an ear of corn.

 Wilmington House Family Restaurant

 210 Bridge Street